 Are you feeling unhappy, worried or concerned about something at home, please get in touch here

-Here at the Wellington Academy, we understand that our students’ mental wellbeing is important and that positive mental wellbeing is fundamental to a child’s ability to succeed.
+Here at the Wellington Academy, we understand that our students’ wellbeing is important and that positive mental wellbeing is fundamental to a child’s ability to succeed.

 The Wellington Academy strives to raise awareness about mental health and to reduce any associated stigma.
 We aim to educate our students about the importance of mental health and broaden their knowledge and understanding to help empower them to effectively manage their own wellbeing in making healthier and more positive choices.